 Practice Makes Perfect

 It never hurts to prepare for something as life-altering as an interview.
 There are a few things that should be completed prior to "showtime."
 The cliché that "practice makes perfect" is completely valid in relation to a job interview.
-Have your friends help you prepare by hosting mock interviews to get a feel for the types of questions that may be presented to you in an interview.
+Have your friends help you prepare by hosting mock interviews to get a feel for the types of questions the employer may present to you in an interview.

-In addition to practicing how you are going to act during this time, you should do some research on the company with which you will be dealing.
-Check their social media resources to see what they are up to; current events and major milestones are extremely relevant topics to bring up at an interviewer.
+In addition to practicing how you are going to act during this time, you should research the company with which you will be dealing.
+Check their social media resources to see what they are doing; current events and significant milestones are incredibly relevant topics to bring up to an interviewer.
 They are the kinds of things that will make you stand out and appear invested in the company's affairs.

 Dress for Success

 Why Things Go Wrong

 Some common mistakes are made during interviews, even if a well qualified candidate committed any of these errors they could still be rejected.

 Common Mistakes to Avoid

 - A Sloppy appearance or inappropriate dress: As discussed previously, no benefit will come to you if you do not adhere to the proper dress code.

 - Lack of enthusiasm: This can be a deal breaker during an interview.
 If the recruiter does not believe that you have a vested interest in the company and passion for the field, they will have to select someone more suited.

-- Incomplete/"Fishy" Resume: Never lie on a resume, and make sure that you have taken the time to fully update and optimize the most current copy using keywords and action verbs.
-After you have these job interview help tips, view this page for more information about how to write a resume.
+- Incomplete or "Shady" Resume: Never lie on a resume, and make sure that you have taken the time to fully update and optimize the most current version using keywords and action verbs.
+After you apply these job interview help tips, view this page for more information about how to write a resume.

 Even though interviews can be nerve-racking, try your best to stay calm and relaxed.

-- Speak clearly and at a moderate pace - articulation is key to a successful interview as most people base others' intelligence and education on how well they are able to present themselves through speech.
+- Speak clearly and at a moderate pace.
+Articulation is key to a successful interview as most people base others' intelligence and education on how well they can present themselves through speech.